emilygfagan/emilygfagan/README.md

 Committed to continuous growth, I've earned the Google Data Analytics Professional Certificate and a Udemy SQL certificate.

 My favorite programming language is Python.
-I am currently enrolled in an introductory Python course at Southern Union State Community College and am working on expanding my Python portfolio with new projects involving web scraping.
+I am currently working towards a Master's degree in Management Information Systems at the Univeristy of Alabama in Birmingham.

 My [portfolio repository](https://github.com/emilygfagan/portfolio) is where you will find all of my projects, certifications, and links to more data projects!